bvm-org/bvm/README.md

 > Because every function can return a variable number of results,
 > results will always be displayed in an array, even though in this
 > case, we've only returned a single result.
+The left-hand-end of the
+> array is always the *bottom* of the stack (also the *first item in
+> the stack*, or the *item at index 0 in the stack*).
+The
+> right-hand-end of the array is always the *top* of the stack (thus
+> also the *last item in the stack*, etc).
 Note that because the
 > current BVM implementation is written in JavaScript, the results
 > returned and displayed by the REPL are JSON-formatted data objects
 > and thus differ in format from the input of BVM assembly.
 For